fartbagxp/resume/README.md

     npm run build
 ```

-The output will be in the out file.
+The output will be in the out file and you can visit the web version [here](https://fartbagxp.github.io/resume/).